Handwriting for Humanity

 MISSION STATEMENT

-It shall be the purpose of Handwriting For Humanity to foster the study and use of hand-written communications.
+It shall be the purpose of Handwriting For Humanity to foster the study and use of handwritten communications.

 The organization shall carry out this purpose through activities such as: